OlivierBlanvillain/SlickChair-report/content.md

 In SlickChair, we identify each user by a single email address.
 Some other \cmss provide the ability to link multiple email addresses to a single identity and to multiple merge accounts into one.
 We believe that such functionality can sometimes be confusing, and adds a lot of complexity to the system.
 As a side note, this design makes it possible for a user to close the Facebook or Google account he used to login, and still claim his identity by going thought the process of logging in using the corresponding email address.

 ### SlickChair interfaces

-[^essential]: The authors of @mauro2005 identified nine *typical* functionalities offered by \cmss to run online peer-review processes, which roughly correspond to the functionalities provided by SlickChair interfaces.
+[^essential]: The authors of @mauro2005 identified nine *typical* functionalities offered by \cmss to run online peer review processes, which roughly correspond to the functionalities provided by SlickChair interfaces.

 Building SlickChair, our focused was on creating a flexible and extensible system rather than offering customization options via configuration.
 As a system becomes more complete, it's complexity is likely to go up, and maintaining and extending the system becomes harder.
-SlickChair provides the essential[^essential] components to run an online peer-review process, listed below as the user interfaces of available for each user role:
+SlickChair provides the essential[^essential] components to run an online peer review process, listed below as the user interfaces of available for each user role:

 - Author